GraceKeane/GraphTheoryProject_G00359990/overview.md

 6) <b>Help.py</b> - Allows users to learn how to use the program.
 Includes names of each class, command to use the class and a brief description of of what each class does.
 7) <b>VSCREADME.txt</b> - I created a README using visual studio code.
 8) <b>Thompson's expressions & descriptions</b> - Contains useful diagrams and descriptions of regular expression operators.
 I created most of these diagrams myself with the use of microsoft paint.

+## Algorithm
+Thompson construction was created by the famous computer scientist Ken Thompson.
+Thompson construction is a method of transforming a regular expression into an equivalent nondeterministic finite automaton.
+This NFA can be used to match strings against the regular expression.
+The algorithm works by splitting an expression into its corresponding subexpressions.

 ### Infix and Postfix notations
 Infix: For example - a operand b.
 When an operator is in-between every pair of operands.